Technology, Media & Telecoms

-Examples of our team’s information technology & gaming work include:
+Examples of our technology, media & telecoms work include:

 - Advised a European bank in connection with a number of IT contracts it was entering into with third parties.